psalaets/ogs-move-timing/README.md

 ### type

 - `inline` - All the bookmarklet code is inlined into a link.
 This runs instantly but users have to re-bookmark to get code updates.
 - `lazy-load` - The bookmarklet code is lazy-loaded when bookmarklet is run.
-This has a slight delay (have to download the script first) but users always get the latest version of the bookmarklet.
+This has a slight delay (while downloading the script) but users always get the latest version of the bookmarklet.

-### host
+### url

 Only required when type is `lazy-load`.

-The host to load the bookmarklet js from.
-This should include scheme, hostname, and port (if non-standard).
+The url where this eleventy site will be served at.
+The bookmarklet code is loaded from this.

 ## Scripts